What you need to know about Responsive Search Ads

 RSAs have actually been in use for a few years now, and we’ve been running them alongside our ETAs for a while.
-But, if you haven’t made the switch like us, it would be wise to make the change to RSAs now and get ahead of the game while you still can.

 What are Expanded Text Ads?